About research and innovation services at LJMU

 Research Excellence Team

 The Research Excellence Team works closely with the LJMU research community, supporting staff to build and enhance their research capability.
-We offer the ACTivator researcher development programme, and manage a range of research information and performance resources, including Symplectic Elements, SciVal and Impact Tracker.
 The University’s preparations for the Research Excellence Framework in 2021 (REF2021) are driven by the team, and with colleagues in Library Services, we communicate key messages in support of Open Access and Research Data Management requirements.
+In recognition of the value of the Concordat to Support the Career Development of Researchers, we offer the ACTivator researcher development programme, and manage a range of research information and performance resources, including Symplectic Elements, SciVal and Impact Tracker.

 Head of Research Excellence and Research Strategy Dr Diana Leighton